10 Help

 SPEAQeasy should be configured so that fundamental issues related to pipeline function do not arise.
 If you encounter an error and believe it to be a design flaw in SPEAQeasy, you can always submit a github issue.
 However, please take a look at the following common issues:

-- A job/ process is not given enough memory or time: pipeline runs on large samples or datasets may require more memory or a higher time limit.
+• A job/ process is not given enough memory or time: pipeline runs on large samples or datasets may require more memory or a higher time limit.
 When reported correctly, the pipeline will indicate an error status of 140 (for SGE or SLURM environments); however, memory issues can take many forms, and related error messages are not always clear.
-In this example case, the process PairedEndHISAT failed due to insufficient memory, but indicated a general error status (1):
+In this example case, the process PairedEndHisat failed due to insufficient memory, but indicated a general error status (1):

 How Nextflow may report memory-related errors

 Attempt to provide the process more memory in your config.
-In this case the configuration for PairedEndHISAT looks like this (for SGE users):
+In this case the configuration for PairedEndHisat looks like this (for SGE users):

-cpus = '20.GB'
+memory = '20.GB'

-memory = '-l h_fsize=500G -R y'
+clusterOptions = '-l h_fsize=500G -R y'

-clusterOptions }
+}

 Note that disk space may also be the limitation (particularly for SGE users).
 See the configuration section for more info.

-"--output" line has no "\" at the end, and both the "--input" and
+# The "--output" line has no "\" at the end, and both the "--input" and

-# The "-profile" options will be ignored!
+# "-profile" options will be ignored!

-# /Software/nextflow $ORIG_DIR/main.nf \
+$ORIG_DIR/Software/nextflow $ORIG_DIR/main.nf \

-$ORIG_DIR--sample "single" \
+--sample "single" \

 --reference "hg38" \